 How to make a nomination?

 NRO NC nominations must be received at least 30 days before the APNIC conference.
 Nominations may be made via the online nominations form available on the APNIC Conference website.
-The information included with the nomination is to be in English and should include:
+The information included with the nomination is to be

 - Your Details